 - Then add the eggs and the vanilla essence, beat until combined (do not beat much).

 - Add a third part of the whole wheat flour and mix with a spoon or spatula.
 Then add the rest of the whole wheat flour.
 Mix and unite without kneading.
 Remember this is shortcrust pastry (a type of soft dough that breaks easily) and if you knead a lot, gluten develops and this will give the dough elasticity and you will not get the good result.

 - Once the pastry is joined (it does not matter that it does not look completely homogeneous) wrap in a plastic film and store in the refrigerator for at least one hour.
 If you want you can prepare the pastry the day before.

-- Bake at 180 degrees for 1 hour and 20 minutes or so.
+- Bake at 180 ° C / 356 ° F for about 1 hour and 20 minutes.
 Let cool well before unmolding.

-It can be served alone, with cream, dulce de leche or ice cream.
+- It can be served alone, with cream, dulce de leche or ice cream.

 - Can be used butter, margarine or any other type of cooking oil.